vaishnavi2628/AirlineManagement/README.md

 3. Booking System Testing

  Book a flight for an existing passenger
- Try booking when flight is full (should show error) View booking details
+ Try booking when flight is full
+ View booking details
  Check if seat number is auto-assigned correctly Verify booking confirmation